Who remembers last month’s exciting quiz presented by Caralyn about her increasingly popular father and his really bad leg cramps? Here it is again:

 Well, Kelly, what have you got for me this month?

 I can maybe throw in a backache for the right price.

-Kelly, this is the Sankaran issue, we have to look good!
+Kelly, this is the Sankaran issue, we have to at least try to look good!

 Good grief!
 I’m going to have to go with Caralyn’s father!

-Again with Caralyn’s father?
+Caralyn’s father again?
 What is it this time?

 Egads!
 Am I on?